-SWAY to Perform at Bowery Electric to Promote EP, Out 5/13
+SWAY Performs at Bowery Electric Tonight to Promote EP, Out 5/13

-New York rock band, SWAY, Featuring ANDY HILFIGER, TED UTZ, and LOU YOUNG, perform next Wednesday, 5/7 at The Bowery Electric to celebrate the 5/13 release of their self-titled debut EP.
+New York rock band, SWAY, featuring ANDY HILFIGER, TED UTZ, and LOU YOUNG, performs tonight, May 7 at The Bowery Electric to celebrate the 5/13 release of their self-titled debut EP.

 Naming themselves after the second track on the Rolling Stones' "Sticky Fingers", NY's rock n' roll band, Sway performs music that is raw and honest.
 The band, founded by Andy Hilfiger (guitars, vocals) and Ted Utz (bass, vocals) in 2012, along with lead vocalist Lou Young; Tory Ridder (drums); Mike Bishop (keyboards); and Jason Rudolph (guitar), keep the tradition of rock alive with songs built on blazing guitar riffs, driving percussion and spirited lyrics.
 On May 13th, Sway is proud to announce the worldwide release of their self-titled debut EP through Andy Hilfiger Entertainment, with distribution through CEN/RED Distribution, a division of Sony Music.

 To celebrate the release of their first offering, the band has two special appearances planned.
 Based in Westchester, they will be performing this Friday, May 2nd at Garcia's at The Capitol Theatre, the legendary concert hall in Port Chester, NY.
 On the heels of that show, they will be playing a free show next Wednesday, May 7th at the Bowery Electric.
 "This is where the New York rock scene was reborn in the mid '70s.
 We'll be playing right up the block from the old CBGB's, at the corner of Joey Ramone Way!", proclaims Hilfiger.